vanHeemstraSystems/parcel-tracking-with-amqp-headstart/300/200/README.md

 Hot-reloading

-Test hot-relaoding by making a change to containers/app/webui/src/App.js and watch how the browser reloads to show the change automatically.
+Test hot-reloading by making a change to containers/app/webui/src/App.js and watch how the browser reloads to show the change automatically.

 Bring down the container before moving on: